ObaidaHY/Data-Structures/Project_3/README.md

-Note : looking for expanding the methods, adding a simple representation of the maze, adding GUI.
+Note : Working on expanding classes methods, adding a simple representation of the maze, adding GUI.